OREOREOREOREORE/OREOREOREOREORE/README.md

 ## I have a cool name. oreeeeoreoreooooo
 But, Hey this is Alan! 😁

-WELCOME to this little place.... feel free to read nothing, still learning hopefully build some interesting things here to share.
+WELCOME to this little corner....